GrooveStomp/unbounce_client/README.md

 # UnbounceClient

-This is a Ruby wrapper around the [Unbounce API](https://api.unbounce.com).
+This is a completely unofficial, partially supported Ruby wrapper around the [Unbounce API](https://api.unbounce.com).
+I'm monitoring for pull requests, but this is entirely outside the blessing of Unbounce proper.
+That said, I hope this makes your life easier.
+Enjoy!

 ##Installation
 Add this line to your project's Gemfile: